 Paul Sabin is a professor in the Department of History at Yale University, where he teaches and writes about environmental and energy history and U.S. political and legal history.
-Sabin coordinates the Yale Environmental History working group, and serves as Director of Undergraduate Studies for Yale College Environmental Studies.
+Sabin coordinates the Yale Environmental History working group and Yale Environmental Humanities Initiative, and helps to lead Yale College Environmental Studies.

 Sabin’s recent book, The Bet: Paul Ehrlich, Julian Simon, and Our Gamble Over Earth’s Future (Yale University Press, 2013), tells the story of the rise of the environmental movement and the backlash against it by examining American debates over population growth and resource scarcity since the 1960s.
 His first book, Crude Politics: The California Oil Market, 1900-1940 (University of California Press, 2005), explores how politics and law shaped a growing dependence on petroleum in California and the nation.
 Sabin’s current research examines the evolution and impact of modern environmental law and regulation in the United States.